quantum-tinkerer/pymablock/docs/source/index.md

 ```

 Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation,
-_Lowdin_ solves Sylvester's equation and imposes unitarity at every order.
+_Pymablock_ solves Sylvester's equation and imposes unitarity at every order.
-However, differently from other approaches, _Lowdin_ uses efficient algorithms
+However, differently from other approaches, _Pymablock_ uses efficient algorithms
 by choosing an appropriate parametrization of the series of the unitary
 transformation.
 As a consequence, the computational cost of every order scales linearly with